markdellostritto/ann/README.md

 restart file, allowing for consistent restarting from a completed run.
 When the max number of iterations is reached, the final potential and restart files are written, allowing for rapid restart without moving or copying files.
 Note that the max iterations applies only to the current run, not to the total optimization count.
+The restart file is named "nn_pot_train.restart.$i" where $i is the current optimization count, and the restart file "nn_pot_train.restart" is written when the max number of iterations is reached.
+The nueral network potential is written "ann_$name" where "name" is the name of the species stored in the potential file.
+Every "nsave" ierations "ann_$name.$i" is written where $i is the current optimization count.

 The error for the training and validation data is written to file very "nprint" timesteps.
 The error is accumulated in the same file when restarting, appending the new iteration